OnlineVPO: Align Video Diffusion Model with Online Video-Centric Preference Optimization: Methodology

-\textbf{Curriculum Preference Update}: The reference model serves as a restraint on the deviation of the model distribution and motivates the model to outperform the reference model within the neighborhood of the latter.
-Although this design stabilizes the training process, it also leads to restricted exploration.
-Our crucial discovery is that the model decelerates the optimization rate after a suitable number of optimization steps.
-This is because the current model has largely completed exploration within the constraints of the current reference model and demonstrates significantly superior preference alignment compared to the reference model.
-Subsequently, using a fixed reference model will confine the current model's space for further enhancement.
-Consequently, we propose updating the reference model with the newly aligned target model after the optimization step.
-This design compels the model to continuously explore better alignments in a curriculum manner, thereby yielding more efficient preference learning.
+\textbf{Curriculum Preference Update:} Similar to standard RL-based RLHF, DPO also employs a reference model to constrain deviations in the model's output distribution.
+While this design stabilizes training, it inherently limits the model's exploration capacity.
+Through our experiments, we identified a critical phenomenon: the optimization efficiency slows significantly after a certain number of optimization steps (see Fig.\ref{fig:reward_change}).
+This occurs because the policy model exhausts its exploration potential within the constraints imposed by the fixed reference model, achieving a level of preference alignment that surpasses the reference model.
+As a result, the static reference model becomes a bottleneck, restricting the policy model from further improvement.
+To address this limitation, we introduce a curriculum reference update mechanism, where the reference model is periodically updated with the newly aligned policy model after a fixed number of optimization steps.
+This approach balances optimization efficiency with training stability, enabling the policy model to continuously explore better alignments in a curriculum manner while avoiding excessive deviation from the reference distribution.

-The complete procedure of our method is presented in Algorithm.\ref{algo:online_preferecence}, and the comparison of our method with other preference learning methods is summarized in Table.\ref{tab:comparison_method}.